 To get rid of ground moles with vinegar, mix two parts vinegar with four parts water in a spray bottle.
 Spray the exterior of the molehills with the vinegar mixture.
 Reapply every few days until the moles are gone.

-This method’s effectiveness lies in the vinegar’s strong smells to get rid of moles.
-Besides ground moles, vinegar will also help remove other pests from your lawn.
+This method’s effectiveness lies in the vinegar’s strong smells to repel moles.
+Besides ground moles, vinegar will also help remove other pests from your lawn like voles.

 Keep reading to find out how to get rid of ground moles with vinegar.